The Ohio River once had a network of 53 wicket-style dams and locks, which were progressively replaced by larger, more modern structures.

 |Ohio||No. 32 (Vanceburg)||1922||1964||1964|

-Lock & Dam No. 31, constructed between 1915 to 1917, featured a one-story powerhouse with a 60-foot smokestack designed in the Classical Revival style.
-1 It was flanked by two 1½-story bungalows, a seven-bay garage, a blacksmith shop, and a steel water tank.
-In the 1930s, three additional two-story brick houses were added.
+Lock No. 31, built from 1915 to 1917, included a one-story Classical Revival style powerhouse topped with a 60-foot smokestack.
+1 Accompanying the powerhouse were two 1½-story bungalows, a seven-bay garage, a blacksmith shop, and a steel water tank.
+In the 1930s, three additional two-story brick homes were constructed on the site.

-It featured a two-story powerhouse flanked by nine houses, an eight-bay garage, maintenance shed, paint locker, and other support structures.
-4 5 The dam consisted of 200 wickets that could take several hours to raise or lower by hand.
-The single lock chamber measured 600-feet long by 110-feet wide.
+The facility boasted a two-story powerhouse surrounded by nine residential houses, an eight-bay garage, a maintenance shed, a paint locker, and other auxiliary buildings.
+4 5 The dam itself was equipped with 200 wickets, each of which required several hours of manual labor to raise or lower.
+The dam’s lock chamber was sizable, measuring 600 feet in length and 110 feet in width.

 - United States.
 Dept. of the Interior.
 Ohio River Lock and Dam No. 31.
 Comp.
 Robert M. Polsgrove.
 Washington: National Park Service, May 1986.
 National Park Service.
 Web.
 30 Jan.
 2014.
 Article.